“Serious” or “Violent” Felony │ Penal Code 1192.7(c) & Penal Code 667.5(c)

 Any conviction for a serious or violent felony constitutes a “strike” offense applied to California’s Three Strike Laws.
 In addition, certain enhancement statutes may be applied if you’re convicted of a subsequent felony while suffering from a prior serious or violent felony conviction.
 Normally, these enhancements run consecutive to the underlying offense.
 Consequently, someone could face a maximum of 5 years in state prison for the underlying offense but could have their sentence doubled because of a prior violent or serious felony conviction.

-California sentencing scheme is a highly complicated area of law.
+California’s sentencing scheme is a highly complicated area of law.
 In fact, most judges, defense attorneys, and prosecutors have trouble calculating the appropriate custody time.
-Some attorney’s for instance are specialist in “felony sentencing” and are retained solely to determine the correct sentence on behalf of their clients.
+Some attorneys for instance are specialists in “felony sentencing” and are retained solely to determine the correct sentence on behalf of their clients.

-A serious felony is defined under P.C. § 1192.7(c) whereas a violent felony is defined under P.C. § 667.5(c).
+A serious felony is defined under PC 1192.7(c) whereas a violent felony is defined under PC 667.5(c).
 As noted above, both sections constitute “strike” offenses.
 The prosecutor must allege the underlying crime as a serious or violent conviction within the indictment or information alleged against you.
-If you’re convicted of a strike offense, and your conviction is subsequently reduced to a misdemeanor under P.C. § 17(b), your conviction will be forever a misdemeanor but the strike will remain for the purposes of sentencing enhancements in the event you’re convicted or charged with a subsequent felony.
+If you’re convicted of a strike offense, and your conviction is subsequently reduced to a misdemeanor under Penal Code 17(b), your conviction will be forever a misdemeanor but the strike will remain for the purposes of sentencing enhancements in the event you’re convicted or charged with a subsequent felony.

-For example, if you’re charged with DUI causing great bodily injury, that offense is a “wobbler” offense which means the prosecutor may elect to charge you with a felony or a misdemeanor.
-In the event you’re charged with a felony, the prosecutor will allege a great bodily injury enhancement which carries a 3 year consecutive state prison sentence thereby transitioning the offense to a “strike.”
-If you’re convicted of this offense and the court sentences you to probation with 90 days of county jail time, and you subsequently move to reduce the conviction to a misdemeanor under P.C. § 17(b), regardless of the court’s approval of the reduction, the “strike” will forever remain for the purposes of subsequent felony enhancements.
+For example, if you’re charged with DUI causing great bodily injury, that offense is a wobbler, which means the prosecutor may elect to charge you with either a felony or a misdemeanor.
+In the event you’re charged with a felony, the prosecutor will allege a great bodily injury enhancement which carries a 3-year consecutive state prison sentence thereby transitioning the offense to a “strike.”
+If you’re convicted of this offense and the court sentences you to probation with 90 days of county jail time, and you subsequently move to reduce the conviction to a misdemeanor under PC 17(b), regardless of the court’s approval of the reduction, the “strike” will forever remain for the purposes of subsequent felony enhancements.

-If you have been arrested, charged, or are under investigation for a serious or violent felony, then contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers.
-Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.
+If you have been arrested, charged, or are under investigation for a serious or violent felony, then contact an experienced Orange County criminal defense lawyer at the Law Offices of John D. Rogers.
+Call (949) 625-4487 to schedule a free confidential consultation concerning your rights and defenses.